eternity336/PalworldServerMonitor/README.md

 ---

-Still working on a few issues:
-- Ban/Kick still doesn't work but functions are in place just needs debugging.

 Currently this allows you to:
 - Monitor Online Players
 - See list of Banned Players
+- Kick Players
+- Ban Players
-- Unban Players
+- Unban Players (Requires a server restart to take effect.)
 - Send a broadcast message
 - Restart/Shutdown server after 30 seconds with broadcast warning.
 (Restart dependent on how you set up the running process.)
 - Save world